-- 14.2.1 The submitted planning application essentially seeks to redevelop the whole site for business and commercial purposes.
-The proposals seek to demolish the existing building and to replace them with 2 two storey buildings, car parking, landscaping and a boardwalk.
-It is also proposed to remove the unauthorised hardstanding used for car parking on the northern part of the site and to restore this land as a Site of Importance for Nature Conservation. - The proposal seeks to provide 11 separate units within 2 buildings.
-The ground floor of the buildings would be used for car parking and storage uses (Use Class B8) including marine based business use (this will be ancillary to the main storage use).
-The ground floor level storage has been designed so that it is could be flooded in an extreme storm/tidal event with minimal impact.
+- 14.2.1 The submitted planning application seeks to redevelop the whole site for business and commercial purposes.
+The proposals seek to demolish the existing buildings and to replace them with 2 two storey buildings, car parking, landscaping and a boardwalk.
+It is also proposed to remove the unauthorised hardstanding used for car parking on the northern part of the site and to restore this land as a Site of Importance for Nature Conservation. - 14.2.2 The proposal seeks to provide 11 separate units within 2 buildings.
+The ground floor of the buildings would be used for car parking and storage uses (Use Class B8) including marine based business use (Falling under a Class B1 use and/ or will be ancillary to the main storage use).
+The ground floor level uses have been designed so that it could be flooded in an extreme storm/tidal event with minimal impact.
 The first floor of the buildings would be used for office and light industrial (Class B1).
-The use of the ground floor storage space would be linked directly with the first floor B1 uses. - 14.2.3 The proposal would provide around 1565 (Gross External Area) square metres of ground floor space to be used for car parking, storage and marine related activities.
-The proposed first floor would provide 1246 square metres (proposed internal useable floorspace) and would be used for offices and light industrial.
-It should be noted that some of this floor space is for ancillary accommodation (bike stores/ lobby etc).
-The overall internal floorspace of the proposed buildings would exceed the internal floor space of the existing building.
-However, the gross ground floor footprint of the proposed building would be less than that of the existing building. - 14.2.4 The proposed buildings would broadly be sited in the same position as the existing building.
-The main difference is that one of the proposed buildings (Units 1 and 2) would extend further along the waterfront.
+The applicant states that the proposed ground floor uses would be linked directly with the first floor B1 uses. - 14.2.3 The proposal would have a Gross External Floor Space of 1565 (GEA) square metres.
+The GEA of the existing building measures approximately 1587.
+Accordingly the GEA of the proposed building would be marginally smaller than the existing building.
+However, the proposed useable internal floor space of the buildings would be more than the existing building.
+This is because the proposed building would contain more floor space over two floors, compared to the existing building which mainly has one floor.
+The total useable internal floor space (not including the bike/ bin storage space, lobby and internal car parking spaces)of the proposed buildings would equate to 2211 square metres and the internal floor space of the existing building equates to 1796. - 14.2.4 The proposed buildings would broadly be sited in the same position as the existing building.
+The main difference is that one of the proposed buildings (Units 1 and 2) would be detached and would extend further along the waterfront.
 In addition, the proposed buildings would not extend as far back on the site to the east.
-Equally, the proposed buildings would be taller in height, but there are more open gaps between the buildings.

-14.2.5 The application specifically proposes that the development be served by the existing access onto Undershore Road and not the new access that was recently approved.
-Car parking for the development would mainly be provided on land to the east.
-In total 55 car parking spaces would be provided, 33 of which would be on the external courtyard and 22 to be provided on the ground floor of the buildings.
+Equally, the proposed buildings would be considerably taller in height, but there are more open gaps between the buildings. - 14.2.5 The application specifically proposes that the development be served by the existing access onto Undershore Road and not the new access that was recently approved.
+Car parking for the development would mainly be provided on the central part of the site.
+In total 55 car parking spaces would be provided, 33 of which would be on the external courtyard and 22 to be provided within the ground floor of the buildings. - 14.2.6 For the avoidance of doubt the proposed ground floor of the building would be used for storage (B8 use), car parking and Class B1 marine type activities only because of potential flooding.
+The ground floor of the buildings shall not be used for a General Industrial use (B2).

-14.3 Planning history
+14.3 Procedural matters